HypnoBeaverMoose/hypnobeavermoose.github.io/_posts/2024-12-07-game-architecture-using-scriptable-objects-part-2.md

 public class MyEventResponder : TypedEventResponder<Container, MyEvent> { }
 ```

-The last major feature of events I want to show you is the ability to invoke them manually with a custom payload.
-This is something I find very cool and useful and it helps reduce development time by not having you try and invoke some event through the game and hope it works.
+The last major feature of events I want to show you is the ability to invoke them manually.
+This is something I find very cool and useful and it helps reduce development time by not having you try and invoke the event through the game and hope it works.
 In the editor it looks like this:

 ![Custom Invoke](/images/custom_invoke.png)